 Lance traces roots through his childhood home in Halifax’s Uniacke Square community to his ancestors in Africville, through the United States and ultimately to Nigeria; His music and lyrics are a poignant reflection of this truth, the story of his personal evolution, and his place in community as an African-Nova Scotian.
-Aquakultre stands for equality, peace and unity, while standing with those without a voice in their
+Aquakultre stands for equality, peace and unity, while standing with those without a voice in their communities.

 - ARTIST: Aquakultre